mdda/relationships-from-entity-stream/README.md

 # relationships-from-entity-stream

+Research presented at the NIPs 2017 ViGiL Workshop.

-Research idea, extending the work in the DeepMind "Relation Networks" paper : [A simple neural network module for relational reasoning](https://arxiv.org/pdf/1706.01427.pdf).
+This research extended the work in the DeepMind "Relation Networks" paper : [A simple neural network module for relational reasoning](https://arxiv.org/pdf/1706.01427.pdf).

 ### Abstract